Caitlin Ecklund, LPC

 I'm so glad you're here!

-Searching for a counselor can be a daunting task.
-Maybe counseling is a brand new venture for you, maybe you've had negative experiences with counselors in the past, or maybe it's just hard to know if you'll really find the help you are looking for.
+Searching for a counselor can be a daunting and vulnerable task.
 I've been there!
-I want to pause to recognize and honor your desire to feel more whole and your willingness to change things that aren't working in your life.
+I want to pause to recognize your desire to feel better and the courage it takes to explore things that aren't working in your life.
 Whatever your unique challenges or yearnings, my hope for you is that you find the support and connection that you need.

-If you are seeking a counselor who will honor your complexity, have a sense of humor, share humanity, be present and authentic, and offer an affirming, warm space for all of you, we may be a good fit!
+If you are seeking a counselor who will honor your complexity, have a sense of humor, share humanity, be present and authentic, and offer as safe, affirming, and warm space for all of you as possible, we may be a good fit!

 It is a delight to work with people who, among other things, seek to: